sabel83/mpllibs/libs/metaparse/doc/MPLLIBS_DEFINE_ERROR.md

 ## Description

-Macro for defining a class which can be used as error messages returned by parsers. `name` is the name of the class representing the error message and `msg` is a string literal containing the description of the error.
+Macro for defining a [parsing error message](parsing_error_message.html) class.
+`name` is the name of the class representing the error message and `msg` is a string literal containing the description of the error.

 ## Header